thehxdev/chan/README.md

 make
 ```
 This will build an executable that uses `chan.c` and `chan.h` files.
 The test creates 4 producer threads that push integer
-values to the channel with a single consumer thread (main thread) that pops integers and prints them.
+values to the channel with 2 consumer threads.
+Consumer threads pop integer values from channel and print them.

 ## Public interface
 Read `chan.h` file.
 It's easy to understand :)